cellannotation/cell-annotation-schema/user_stories.md

 tracking the transferred label, the algorithm, and the reference taxonomy and dataset.
 I want this to be stable to changes in nomenclature in the reference taxonomy.

-4. As a Brain Iniatitive taxonomy developer, I want to be able to record soma location mappings for cell types, using Allan Brain Atlas terms (from standard structuregraphs/parcellations) along with evidence for these mappings.
+4. As a Brain Initiative taxonomy developer, I want to be able to record some location mappings for cell types, using Allen Brain Atlas terms (from standard structure graphs/parcellations) along with evidence for these mappings.

 6. As a Brain Initiative taxonomy developer I want to share clearly defined versions of